ndubuisi-ugwuja/nodejs-server/README.md

 ## Section cookies

-Cookies are small piece of data a server sends to the client on HTTP request
+Cookies are small piece of data a server sends to the client on HTTP request.
+They are basically used for session management.
+The client sends back the cookies to the server to retrieve their last session.